rav-lad/energy-demand-forecast/README.md

 ## Future Work

 * Add inference notebooks for **hourly resolution**
-* Compare models using cross-validation and scoring metrics (MAE, RMSE, Pinball Loss)
-* Add support for **holidays, demographics** as static covariates
 * Build a dashboard for real-time forecast inspection
 * Extend to **load forecasting** and **renewable production**

----